Background Image for Header:

 Projects

 Enabling rural robotics and automation in the rural Appalachia will require new approaches which will be explored in several fundamental robotics research areas.
-The project areas will lead to innovation to address topics including: 1) natural swarm imitation 2) resilient drone motion in forests; 3) estimation methods for under-canopy localization; 4) low-energy strategies for multi-robot monitoring of environments with autonomous blimps; 5) decision-making approaches for driving in forest trails; and 6) new legged robots for agriculture applications.
+The project areas will lead to innovation to address topics including: 1) robot programming by demonstration 2) estimation methods for under-canopy localization; 3) decision-making approaches for driving in forest trails; and 4) new legged robots for agriculture applications.
 During the selection process, REU applicants will be requested to list their top three interests from these research areas.
 More information about each area can be found below.
 We also encourage applicants to explore each mentor’s website to learn more about their individual research activities.

 1) Robot programming by demonstration for agriculture applications